jason-c-dev/claude-cli-rpi5-with-speech/README.md

 - `tokens`: Toggle the display of token counts
 - `speech`: Toggle speech output
 - `text`: Toggle text output
+- `stt`: Toggle speech-to-text input
 - `help`: Display available commands

+### Voice Input

+When speech-to-text is enabled, the application will listen for your voice input.
+You can speak your messages, and the application will transcribe them and send them to Claude.
+To exit the application using voice, simply say "goodbye".

 ## File Structure